 - They both come with a travel charger.
 However, the DiamondClean travelling case has a more premium look and feel to it

-The Philips Sonicare ProtectiveClean 6100 is the one with the most features; it comes close to the new Philips Sonicare DiamondClean but not quite there yet.
-Both 5100 and 6100 have three cleaning modes (clean, gum care and whites).
+The Philips Sonicare ProtectiveClean 6100 is the one with the most features; it comes close to the Diamondclean 9700 but not quite there yet.
+Both Protectiveclean 5100 and 6100 have three cleaning modes (clean, gum care and whites).

 All protective clean models have a clean mode that provides essential daily clean and is powered by the patented Sonicare technology that makes 62000 movements per minute.
 They are all exceptional in general cleaning.
-However, you need to concentrate on certain areas like improving the health of your gums or whitening your teeth then the 5100 and ProtectiveClean 6100 are the options for you.
+However, if you need to concentrate on certain areas like improving the health of your gums or whitening your teeth, then the Protectiveclean 5100 and 6100 are the options for you.

 The clean mode lasts for a standard 2 minutes, the white has a duration of 2 minutes and 30 seconds.
 The gum care takes up to 3 minutes to clean under the gums and to stimulate them for better blood flow.